denalisun/fortnite-fov-changer/README.md

 # Fortnite FOV Changer
 This FOV changer is made in blazingly-fast, raw C++ code.

+# Announcement!
+Now, I can't say much about this but.... v2 coming soon... 🤫

 # FAQ
 ### How it works
 This works by changing your resolution to adjust horizontal field of view!